 Homesteading of any kind is a process.
 I am a firm believer that anyone can do at least a little bit of sustainability and preparedness on their own.
 Homesteading is about self-reliance and self-sufficiency.
 I talk to a lot of people who bemoan that the don’t have everything they need to start.
 Let’s be honest – unless you win the lottery or have an

 I will be honest when I say that this blog is not about ‘prepping’ for a real or imagined doomsday.
-I was in the Girl Scouts all the while I was growing up, and the motto of “Be Prepared” was hammered into each of us from the beginning.
+My father was Indigenous, so we had that level of knowledge around us all of the time.
+I was also in the Girl Scouts all the while I was growing up, and the motto of “Be Prepared” was hammered into each of us from the beginning.
 I do agree that being prepared for any situation and having emergency rations and provisions is important.
-Putting food by through canning, drying or cold storage were things that our ancestors did.
+Having a pantry and putting food by through canning, drying or cold storage were things that our ancestors did.
 It was good common sense to have available food, water and provisions if an emergency would come up and it was a smart way to get through the lean months of the year when food wasn’t readily available.
 I also agree that in the case of climate change and the marked increase of large-scale natural disasaters, it is important for people get themselves and their families to safety.
 However, some of the blogs that I have read like to push the fear factor with their readership and that just isn’t my experience nor do I plan to make it my focus.